 The Music Educators Toolbox is a collection of free, open-source learning resources and assessment tools created for classroom use by music teachers and Carnegie Hall teaching artists.
 Developed after an in-depth, five-year partnership between Carnegie Hall's Weill Music Institute and PS/MS 161 in upper Manhattan, the resources are designed to be adaptable for use in a variety of music classroom settings.
 The Toolbox currently features grade-specific music education resources addressing fundamentals of Rhythm, Meter, Form and Design, Expressive Qualities, Pitch, and Performing.

-Major funding for The Music Blueprint Model School is provided by The Irene Diamond Fund.
-Additional support is provided by the Lanie & Ethel Foundation.
+The Music Educators Toolbox was developed in partnership with PS/MS 161 in upper Manhattan.
+Major funding in support of this partnership was provided by The Irene Diamond Fund.
+Additional support was provided by the Lanie & Ethel Foundation.

 An ongoing project, the Music Educators Toolbox will continue to expand in the following content areas: resources for grades 6–12, resources for ensemble directors, and resources for administrators.